yaronf/I-D/STAR-Request/draft-sheffer-acme-star-delegation.md

 When the validation of the identifiers has been successfully completed and the certificate has been issued by the CA, the IdO:

 - MUST move its Order resource status to "valid";
-- MUST NOT add a "certificate" field;
-- MUST add a new "linked-order" key with the URL of the corresponding STAR Order.
+- MUST copy the "certificate" field from the STAR Order;

-The latter includes the renewal timers needed by the NDC to inform its certificate reload logics.
+The latter indirectly includes (via the NotBefore and NotAfter HTTP headers) the renewal timers needed by the NDC to inform its certificate reload logics.

 ~~~
    {